Psychometric tests are the main sifting tool for employers. Over 60% of candidates get rejected solely on the basis of psychometric tests!

 Credit Suisse’s verbal reasoning test tends to be more difficult for non-native English speakers, but what we would recommend is that everyone practices verbal reasoning test questions as much as possible, as this allows them to understand the specific ways in which texts are structured, and precisely what the questions are asking for.

-Tune into GF Youtube channel for more hints on how to pass a numerical reasoning test
+Tune into the GF Youtube channel for more hints on how to pass a verbal reasoning test

 Remember, you will have around 45 seconds to answer questions like the following:

 Got the answer?
 Check it out at the bottom of the page.

 For more tests, questions, personalized reports and experience similar to Credit Suisse’s online aptitude tests, start practicing now with GF, a leading aptitude tests provider.

 If you have successfully passed through the bank’s online aptitude tests stage, you will be invited to a Credit Suisses first round interview – which usually takes the form of a telephone interview.

 Your interview will be competency based (CBI).
 Be prepared to talk about specific times when you demonstrated certain skills, such as: determination, teamwork, leadership skills, etc. Think about your previous projects and experiences – from your professional, academic, sports or private life.

 CS first round interview Tip 1: Each of your answers should follow a STAR (Situation, Task, Action, Result) model, in which you need to refer to each of the four points mentioned above; explain what the particular situation was, what task you were faced with, what action you took and what the result was.

 You can also be asked some technical questions so you really need to know more about financial services and Credit Suisse’s position in the industry